 special call: don't erase us

-In response to the chronic violence perpetrated upon the queer and black communities, recently exemplified by the Pulse shootings and the murders of Alton Sterling and Philando Castile, Rogue Agent seeks submissions of poetry and artwork that defy violence against queer and black bodies, that sing out for change, that rise up with words and images to replace bullets and choke-holds.
+DEADLINE EXTENDED TO OCTOBER 1: In response to the chronic violence perpetrated upon the queer and black communities, recently exemplified by the Pulse shootings and the murders of Alton Sterling and Philando Castile, Rogue Agent seeks submissions of poetry and artwork that defy violence against queer and black bodies, that sing out for change, that rise up with words and images to replace bullets and choke-holds.
 We are particularly interested in providing a platform for voices from within the queer and black communities.
-The deadline for submission for this themed issue is September 1.
 Please put DON'T ERASE US in the subject field of your submission, and please follow the standard submission guidelines below.
 Any questions, please contact editor Jill Khoury at rogueagentjournalATgmailDOTcom.